Tutorial and Recipe SheleeArt Style: Dutch Pour Painting

 Finishing the Dutch Pour

-Now we come to the most difficult part, the blowing.
+Now we come to the most challenging part, the blowing.
 It takes practice and you have to find out for yourself what works best for you.
 Some blow from above into the middle of the lacing color, the others from the side.
 I can control the color better if I blow sideways into the middle of the lacing color and let it slide thinly over the other colors.
 As with a Swipe, the upper layer of paint must be thin enough to allow the lower layer to rise in the form of cells.
 You can practice this part on a tile in advance.
 A blob of cushion with one Color and the lacing Color is sufficient.
 You can also use a straw to spread the paint in a flowery pattern.

 But now back to our example painting: Be careful not to blow too hard, otherwise the colors will mix with the cushion.
 Let the Colors flow back into the middle again and again.
 You can promote cell formation by tapping or torching.
 When you are satisfied with the cell formation, you can start moving the pattern.
 Decide which parts you absolutely want to keep and swivel your painting ground in this direction first.
 These cells will also be the largest at the end because they are drawn most in all directions.